kahmannf/array-transforms/README.md

 ```

 ### reverse
-Returns an iterable with aöö items in reversed order.
+Returns an iterable with all items in reversed order.
 ```typescript
 function reverse<T>(source: Iterable<T>): Iterable<T>
 ```